iamageo/iamageo/README.md

 # Hello guys 👋

-my name is Geovani, I'am 22 years old and I am currently graduating in the computer engineering course by the Federal University of Pará. 💻
+My name is Geovani, I'am 22 years old and I am currently graduating in the computer engineering course by the Federal University of Pará. 💻

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.